-October is a month when sugar and carbs like to come out to play - whether we’re preparing for Halloween craziness or looking to buy warm fall drinks, sugar seems to be present in all our favorite holiday treats.
+October is a month when sugar and carbs like to come out to play - whether we’re preparing for Halloween craziness or looking to buy warm fall drinks, sugar seems to be present in all of our favorite holiday treats.
 Not to worry!
-The U-M Pediatric Diabetes team has some tips and tricks to help you navigate these sugary treats and stay in range.
+The U-M Pediatric Diabetes team has some tips and tricks to help you stay in range.

 Tricks for Treats

 So you want to go trick-or-treating - but your friends say, “Don’t you have diabetes?”
 Forgive them; they don’t understand that you can eat just as much candy as them (if not more!), but you need to balance it with Insulin.

 So how can we make trick-or-treating about fun and friends and not all about going high?
 Easy!
 Check out this ‘fun-sized’ candy Halloween guide from JDRF so that you know just how much sugar is in your goodie bag.
 We advise that you try to enjoy these tasty treats in moderation, and it never hurts to stockpile some free goodies for treating lows!
 If you'd prefer to trade in your sweets for toys or prizes, check your local area or with your dentist for an eligible Candy Buyback program.